ztsrxh/ztsrxh.github.io/_pages/dxhdiefb.md

 Dev kit and detailed description for RSRD: [Github](https://github.com/ztsrxh/RSRD_dev_kit)

-- The RSRD has not been formally published.
-The download link is temporarily unavailable.
 - The download automatically starts after a moment of clicking *Download*.
 If something goes wrong, try to change your IP or DNS.
 - Any questions, please contact us: zhaot20@mails.tsinghua.edu.cn {: .notice--danger}